criticalmanufacturing/cli/src/new/post-scaffolding-package-tailoring.md

         ]
         ```

-**NOTE:** Make sure that the order of the steps is the same referenced on this document
+**NOTE:** Make sure that the order of the steps is the same referenced in this document.